chase-seibert/old-blog/_posts/2016-04-21-what-makes-a-product.md

 There is a corner case where the problem you need to solve only happens very occasionally.
 That's OK, but only if it's intrinsic to your problem.
 Example: TurboTax.

-# A Good Product has a Virtuous Cycle
+# A Compelling Product has a Virtuous Cycle

 A virtuous cycle is a feedback loop in your product that makes it more valuable over time.
 This can have concrete benefits for the user, but it's primarily an indicator of product success for the business.